eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/tools.md

 <!-- lang: none -->
     --rep https://herd.mycompany.example.com

+You can even specify [Maven repositories][], indirectly, by pointing to a Maven `settings.xml` file:

+    --rep maven:/path/to/special/settings.xml

+[Maven repositories]: ../maven/#specifying_explicit_maven_settings

 It's perfectly acceptable to specify as many `--rep` arguments as you need.

 Note: You should aware of the fact that specifying *any* `--rep` argument on the